je-suis-tm/quant-trading/Oil Money project/README.md

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Oil%20Money%20project/preview/nok%20trading%20asset.png)

 Nonetheless, we are not satisfied with the return.
 Men are greedy creatures.
 2% return?
-Why don’t I deposit the money into the current account and get 1% risk free interest rate (1% as in 2019/4/30)?
-We can try different holding period and stop loss/profit point (even the amount of backtesting data points or acceptable R squared).
+Why don’t I deposit the money into the current account and get risk free interest (1% Norge Bank interest rate as in 2019/4/30)?
+We can certainly start to tune the parameters, such as different holding period and stop loss/profit point (even the amount of backtesting data points or acceptable R squared level).
 In average, the return is 2%.
-Extreme values can go as far as -6% and 6%.
+Yet, extreme values can go as far as -6% to 6%.
+Needless to say, 6% is the goal.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Oil%20Money%20project/preview/nok%20profit%20distribution.png)

 The heatmap below is the visualization of return under different parameters.
 The darker the tile is, the more money you get.
-From the chart, you can easily tell the return doesn’t have much explanatory power on the stop profit/loss point.
+From the chart, you can easily tell stop profit/loss point doesn’t have much explanatory power on the return.
 The return is more correlated with the length of holding period.
-To find the optimal parameters to maximize the return, the ideal holding period should be 9 trading days.
-Stop loss/profit are more flexible, which could range from 0.6 to 1.05.
+The optimal parameter to maximize the return appears to be 9 trading days.
+Stop loss/profit point is more flexible, which could range from 0.6 to 1.05.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Oil%20Money%20project/preview/nok%20profit%20heatmap.png)